mhoroz/bitcoinz-wallet/README.md

 Security Warnings
 -----------------

-**ZCL Wallet is experimental and a work-in-progress.** Use at your own risk.
+**ZCL Windows Wallet by BitcoinZ team is experimental and a work-in-progress.** Use at your own risk.

-*ZCL Wallet is based on ZENCash Desktop GUI Wallet*
+*ZCL Windows Wallet is based on ZENCash Desktop GUI Wallet*
 # [ZENCash](https://zensystem.io/) Desktop GUI Wallet

 ## Graphical user interface wrapper for the [ZENCash](https://zensystem.io/) command line tools